gudata/scaffold_pico/README.md

 # Scaffolding done right
+Soon or later the scaffold from which you start becomes your basic application.
+I have tried a lot of dynamic administration tooling and soon or later I land on the moment to work and invest time how to make my code work with the admin tool instead of develop my logic.

+I beleave that the appication is born and gets old.
+Starting with great foundation gives you a boost and then the application become mature without the pain.

-No learning curve - replace Ruby on Rails scaffold, no DSLs or 3rd party gems.
+No learning curve - only what you already know - Ruby on Rails & scaffold

 * Support namespaces for the model and the controllers
 * You can generate scaffolds for nested resources
 * Can override every file per project
-* Supports different css frameworks - zurb / materializecss
+* Supports different css frameworks
+   - twitter-boostrap-4.x
+   - materializecss
+   - zurb
 * Generate fabricators
 * Define #index, #edit/new and search during the scafold creation
 * You can specify includes/joins for the #index action
-* Implement basic search
+* Implement basic search service

 # SYNOPSIS